laceywash31700/odd-duck-products/README.md

 # odd-duck-products
-the weirdest products on the market at such a low value today
+The weirdest products on the market at such a low value get yours today.
+Made by Lacey Washington.